ramrom/rams_dot_files/README.md

     - built-in client + nvim-lspconfig
     - auto-completion - nvim-cmp
     - snippets - LuaSnip
+- which-key - great real time help menu of my keymaps
+- noice - awesome new UI for neovim

 ## VIM
 - june2023 - *deprecated* vim, all in on neovim, definitely not worth maintaining both